-Laura’s post-doctoral research into salt intake and long term control of blood pressure, coincided with the time of the publication of the NACNE report.
-The subsequent “food scandal” all of which combined to initiate an interest in public health nutrition that continues to this day.
-Laura took a break from laboratory science to have her three daughters, training as an antenatal educator and yoga teacher along the way – sparking her interest and enthusiasm for promoting healthy lifestyle choices, effective management of stress and building resilience.
+Laura’s post-doctoral research into salt intake and long term control of blood pressure, coincided with the emergence of nutrition science in the late 1970s.
+She integrated them to trigger her interest in stress management and public health nutrition that continues to this day.
+Laura took a break from laboratory science to have her three daughters, training as an antenatal educator and yoga teacher along the way – sparking her interest and enthusiasm for promoting healthy lifestyle choices, effective stress management and building resilience.

-Living in Norfolk with her partner, Laura is a member of a large extended family.
-When she’s not working or writing, she plays golf, knits, makes bread and potters in the garden to recharge her batteries.
+Living in Norfolk with her partner, Laura is a member of a large extended family tribe.
+When she’s not working or writing, she plays golf, knits Shetland lace, makes her own bread and potters in the garden to recharge her batteries.
 Camping takes her further afield; she loves to travel and explore new places.
 She still returns to the beaches and rock pools of Galloway every year.